 The Parlor Palm Plant

-Perfect for small bathrooms, the parlor palm plant is a wonderful indoor plant that has small leaves with vertical growth making it easier to stack them in cramped spaces.
-You will need to make sure the perfect balance between sunlight and water that is essential for healthy growth.
+Perfect for small bathrooms, the parlour palm plant is a wonderful indoor plant that has small leaves with vertical growth making it easier to stack them in cramped spaces.
+You will need to make sure the perfect balance between sunlight and water that is essential for their healthy growth.